exinno/app2/docs/quick-start.md

 - Configuration can be edited in 'App Designer' in the menu bar.
 Simply click on "config" to access the configuration settings.
   <br><img src="./assets/AppDesignerConfig.png" alt="appDesigner" width="30%" height="10%"><br>
-  Alternatively users can modify the 'config.ts' file located in the respective 'app' directory.
+- Alternatively users can modify the 'config.ts' file located in the respective 'app' directory.

 5. Click on "OK" to create the app.

-## Building App
+## Building a app

 After creating a new app, you can start the new app in one of two ways:

 - Navigate to the 'server' directory and run `yarn start <app name>` to start the new app.

-- Start the container in 'server' directory, run `yarn start`, then navigate to "My apps" in menu bar, select the created app, and click "START APP".
+- Start the container server, then navigate to "My apps" in menu bar, select the created app, and click "START APP".

 Click the 'Create View' button and select the method you want to build view.
 <br><img src="./assets/createView.png" alt="createView" width="30%" height="10%"><br>